 - Select Data Sources, then Data Hub.

-- The online/offline status indicator is shown in the screenshot below
+- The online/offline status indicator appears next to the data hub entry.

 It will expire after 24 hours after the Tetra Data Hub is created.
 You then need to create a new Tetra Data Hub and run the new installation script.
 The activation code can only be used once.